 According to WebMD, star anise seeds contain ingredients that might have activity against bacteria, yeast, and fungi.
 People try star anise for treating flu because it is a good source of shikimic acid, which is used in the manufacture of oseltamivir (Tamiflu), a flu treatment.
 Foodnetwork.com says one tablespoon of star anise has 22 calories and is fat and cholesterol free.
 It’s a good source of iron and has a touch of calcium and vitamin C.

 Star anise produces a sweet pleasant tasting licorice flavor.
 Before it is used as a spice, star anise is dried, which helps turns it into a deep brown or rust color.
-Star anise is commonly used in savory dishes and pairs well with beef or poultry but it is best known as a main spice for pho.
+Star anise is commonly used in savory dishes and pairs well with beef or poultry but it is best known as the main spice for pho.

 865 N Lincoln Street, Denver, Colorado 80203